 Next to the church, on the corner of the Mariacka street, stands what is claimed to be the oldest house in Gdańsk – a likely claim, as it was built in 1451.
 But this is more than a mere tourist attraction – it actually is a guesthouse!
-For years now, Andy has been known to be a master of booking the best hotels, and yet he still outdid all my expectations.
-We got to stay in this beautiful house, commercially known as Gotyk House, right in the very center of Gdańsk and a few steps from its great monuments.
+I got to stay in this beautiful house, commercially known as Gotyk House, right in the very center of Gdańsk and a few steps from its great monuments.
 It was a great choice!
 The rooms inside are modest, which for me actually adds to the charm – it would be hardly fitting to style the interiors in accordance to the latest design trends.
 The staff was friendly but discrete, we could reach most of our destinations with just a couple of minutes of brisk walking, and altogether it was fantastic.

 And lastly, visiting Gdańsk could not be complete without witnessing its most prominent features: harbors and ships.
 One cannot stress hard enough that the whole city would look entirely different if it wasn’t for its centuries-long connections to trade and transport.
 Here you can see ships docked on the Motława river.